joshb738/NBA_Player_Analysis/ML/README.md

 ## Model

-### Goal
+### Primary Objectif

-Predicting player regression based on archtype in NBA
+Predicting player regression based on archtype in NBA.
+We will feed the dataset into PCA.

 #### Which model did you choose and why?